 422.01 Description.
 This work consists of preparing and applying a single or double chip seal.

-422.02 Materials. er polymer emulsified binder conforming to 702.16 Type A
+422.02 Materials.
+Use an RS-2 emulsified binder conforming to 702.04 for projects with an ADT less than 500.
+Use polymer emulsified binder conforming to 702.16 Type A for projects with an ADT greater than 500.
+When a project has multiple pavements with ADTs above and below 500 use the polymer emulsified binder, 702.16.A.

 Provide cover aggregate for the Chip Seal Job Mix Formula (JMF) of washed limestone or dolomite meeting 703.05 and the following: